Logiqx/gps-details/docs/devices/coros/firmware/README.md

 - **Jan 2024** - 3.03xx.0 - original behavior, similar in many respects to the Garmin watches in 2024.
 - **May - Jun 2024** - 3.04xx.0 - smoothing issues on APEX 2 / APEX 2 Pro / VERTIX 2, reminiscent of Garmin watches in 2022.
-- **Jul - Aug 2024** - 3.05xx.0 - speedsurfing behaves like windsurfing, which is non-doppler and prone to errors / spikes.
+- **Jul - Aug 2024** - 3.05xx.0 - speedsurfing behaves much like windsurfing, which is non-doppler and prone to errors / spikes.
-- **Sep 2024** - 3.07xx.0 - appears to fix the issues between May and Aug 2024.
+- **Sep - Nov 2024** - 3.0708.0 - fixes the May to Aug issues on the APEX 2 and APEX 2 Pro, but it breaks the VERTIX 2 + 2S.